 The University recognizes that circumstances may subsequently arise creating a balance due to the University.
 In effort to protect the financial interests of the institution and State, VSU follows Board of Regents Business Procedures Manual chapter 10.0.
 Student Financial Services staff will take additional appropriate and cost effective actions to minimize the number, financial amount, and past due status of delinquent accounts.

-Generally, Student Account balances that are past due 180 days and Returned Checks (NSF) that are over 60 days will be turned over to the University’s Collection Agency.
+Generally, Student Account balances that are past due 180 days will be turned over to the University’s Collection Agency.

 Any check payment issued to the University for payment of tuition and fees, housing and meals, parking fines, etc., or to be cashed for personal convenience must be paid upon presentation to the Bank on which they are drawn.
 Checks returned to the University as unpaid for any reason will be handled in accordance with the State Laws of Georgia.
 This includes checks in any form, whether paper checks or electronic checks.